 Finding the piece that matches the original piece is a great skill to work on improving children’s memory.
 It also encourages problem solving and animal recognition.
 If your child is like mine, he will want to play this game over and over so it is good that the pieces are made out of wood as they will last many years.
 They also aren’t as easy to lose as traditional cardboard matching pieces.

-Spread out the pieces face down and then take turns turning them over two at a time to see if you have a matching set.
-The player who finds the most matching pairs of animals wins the game.
+Spread out the pieces of this Curious George Matching Game face down and then take turns turning them over two at a time to see if you have a matching set.
+The player who finds the most matching pairs of Curious George related pictures wins the game.
 Most likely that will be the person with the best memory!

 This is a matching game similar to Memory.
 The main difference is that the pieces move while the players try to find a match.
 Turn on the circular pond to have the ducks start swimming.
 Players take turns picking ducks up and looking at the bottom of them to find one that matches their colored shape.
 The first player with three ducks to match their colored shape is the winner.